Sayad-Uddin-Tahsin/sra-pylib/README.md

 `sra-pylib` requires Python 3.7 or later.

 ## Endpoints
 `sra-pylib` is currently under development.
-Currently, only the `animal`, `animu`, 'canvas' categories of APIs are available in stable version, but we're working to add more.
+Currently, only the `animal`, `animu` and `canvas` categories of APIs are available in stable version, but we're working to add more.

 ## Cloning the Repository
 If you want to work with the development version of sra-pylib, you can clone the repository and install it using pip: